CFD-OpenFOAM/Instagram-Reels/PID-Drunk-Robot/README.md

 * Hit the **Wind Gust** button to push the drone down.
 With only P and D active, the drone will stabilize *below* the target line (Steady-State Error).
 * Increase `I` to `~1.5`.
 * **Observe:** The drone slowly and smoothly creeps back up to perfectly match the target line.
 The Integral term "remembers" past errors and builds up the force needed to overcome constant resistance.

-## Project Context

-This tool was built to generate visual assets for the **Wrench-Wise** educational engineering platform.
-It is designed to bridge the gap between heavy mathematical control theory and intuitive, visual learning.